pshort05/OpenRouter-Interface/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review the configuration files
+2. Review configuration files and logs
-3. Check application logs
-4. Verify API key and network connectivity
+3. Verify API key and network connectivity
+4. Test with simple prompts first
+5. Check file permissions and dependencies

 ---

-**Happy Prompting!** 🎉
+**Happy Prompting with CLI and Web!** 🎉